robere2/Portfolio/README.md

 cp api/sample.local.settings.json api/local.settions.json
 ```

-And then edit `local.settings.json` to contain the proper values.
+And then edit `local.settings.json` to contain the proper configuration values.
 These values should be kept secret and not committed to version control.

 #### Running with Functions